indexed-xyz/docs/docs/README.md

 > 🚧 **Technical Preview** 🚧
 > When using this dataset in its current form, be aware that it's not yet finalized.
 Check out our [FAQ](FAQ.md) before getting started.

 The Indexed Dataset is a permanently free, public domain, [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/) licensed dataset for doing analysis on near real-time data on blockchains.

 The dataset is backed an alliance of web3 and cloud organizations with the goal of providing a way to easily analyze data from your laptop or servers without being locked into any specific cloud.

 The data is kept up to date with the goal of under ten minutes refresh.
-While not real-time enough for gaming use-cases, it is fast enough to support a wide range of analyses and features.
+While not real-time enough for some use-cases, it is fast enough to support a wide range of analyses and features in dapps.

-The data is fully available and exportable, hosted on Cloudflare R2.
+Indexed is fully available and exportable for free, hosted on Cloudflare R2.
 The data is stored in the [parquet](https://parquet.apache.org/) format, and once downloaded, can be directly access through tools like [pandas](https://pandas.pydata.org/), [duckdb](https://duckdb.org/), and more.

 Our goal is for this dataset to be easily verifiable with decentralized back-up, and optimized with dapp builders in mind.